Amazon Price: $61.95 $61.95 (as of October 20, 2017 09:10 –

 Continue reading “Conflict in Cyber Space: Theoretical, Strategic and Legal Pespectives (Routledge Studies in Conflict, Security and Technology)”

 Amazon Price: $44.95 $44.95 (as of October 19, 2017 09:49 –

-This textbook offers an accessible introduction to the emerging subfield of cyber warfare.
+This new textbook offers an accessible introduction to the topic of cybersecurity ethics.

 This textbook provides a coherent introduction to post-Cold War and post-9/11 military theory for upper-level students seeking an initial understanding of strategic studies.

 In the contemporary period there has been significant and growing interest among students about international security issues.
 While many publications focus on one particular aspect of military strategy, there is no single volume that provides a comprehensive yet accessible overview of strategic thought in this new era.